iamkrishnaupadhyay/ShipGlobal/README.md

 # ShipGlobal

 1. Accordion with Arrow Animation

-Project Title: Accordion with Arrow Animation

 Description: This is a basic accordion that shows and hides content when you click on the headers.
 The arrow changes direction based on whether the content is open or closed.

-Technologies Used: HTML, CSS, JavaScript
+Technologies Used: HTML, CSS, JavaScripFeatures:
-Features:

 Click to show or hide content.
 Arrow direction changes on click.
 How to Use: